-Collaborative law is a special method for divorcing where the parties and their attorneys agree that the parties are going to negotiate their own divorce agreement without ever going to court until the agreement is completed and signed.
+Collaborative law is a special method for divorcing (or which could be used for other types of litigation, but is used primarily for collaborative divorce) where the parties and their attorneys agree that the parties are going to negotiate their own divorce agreement without ever going to court until the agreement is completed and signed.
 Everyone agrees that the attorneys will not litigate the case.
 (This means that even if the collaborative process fails and the parties end up wanting to go to court, the original collaborative attorneys must withdraw and the parties must hire new attorneys to litigate the divorce.)

-Collaborative divorce is a type of alternative dispute resolution process similar to mediation.
+Collaborative divorce is a type of alternative dispute resolution process that has elements in common with mediation.
 The main difference is that certain mediations can be used early in the litigated divorce to gather information, and late in the litigation process to threaten.
 Alternatively, with a collaborative divorce, you have signed a contract where you lose your attorney if you cannot come to an agreement, giving you a financial incentive to complete the process.

-Collaborative law gives the client far greater control than a litigation.
+Collaborative divorce gives the parties more control than the litigated divorce process.
 The environment is designed to be a safe one to foster disclosures and constructive criticism—a fundamentally different environment than a courtroom.
 Communication between the parties is maintained in a way where future interactions (e.g. during co-parenting the children of the divorce) are more likely to be successful.
 Your needs and your interests control the direction of your divorce.